GitauHarrison/notes/chartjs.md

 ![Ux registration](images/data_visualization/chartjs/ux_registration.png)

-### Display the meanscore of each subject per term
+### Display the mean scores of each subject per term

 This is the most crucial step in the data visualization process.
 To begin, we need to provide the classroom teacher with a form to record the mean score of each subject per term.
 The class below will define the form.